iamdavidfrancis/talesoforlandia/history/witch.md

 This year in Tales of Orlandia, we introduced a new card game for use in the Tavern, _Warriors of Orlandia_.

+## Results

+After a tough weekend, the Raven Clan emerged victorious, helping to restore balance to Orlandia.

 ## Commendations

 <div class="row">